 The attack can be implemented in practice, using a laptop along with available technical equipment – a telescope, an optoelectronic telescope, costing less than a thousand dollars.

-How Lamphone Attack Works ?
+How does Lamphone Attack Works ?

 The attack is mainly based on recognizing vibrations from hanging light bulbs as an effect of air pressure fluctuations caused by sounds in the room.